kaktusas2598/Vigilant/README.md

 2D (Eventually 3D) Game/Physics engine I am working on.

+## Project Status

+This Project has been abandoned because I am now learning and using OpenGL for rendering instead and that opened a lot of new possibilities so instead of trying to refactor this project to use OpenGL rendering backend, I have decided to take best parts from this project, apply what I've learned here and learning OpenGL and start working on new 2D and 3D! rendering engine here: [OpenGL Engine](https://github.com/kaktusas2598/Villain)

 ![Vigilant Engine Demo](assets/screenshot.PNG?raw=true "Vigilant Engine Demo: 2D RPG")

 #### Supported features:

- * SDL2 2D rendering (OpenGL support will be coming later)
+ * SDL2 2D rendering
  * Finite State Machine and state loading from XML file
  * Entities defined using Lua scripts including Lua listener functions on events
  * Entities can have dynamic behaviours coded using Lua coroutines
  * Keyboard and Mouse input handling with SDL2
- * Window and GL context handling with SDL2
+ * Window handling with SDL2
- * GLSL shader program loading
  * Texture loading (Using stb_image.h and SDL2_image)
  * TTF Font loading (Using SDL_ttf)
  * Menu buttons with callbacks, labels, backgrounds